Ten Thousand

 nginx spread fast during the social-game era.
 Tens of thousands of players hitting gacha results simultaneously.
 Traffic spiking the instant an event went live. nginx absorbed loads Apache could not handle.
 Drop it in front as a reverse proxy and backend pressure dropped dramatically.

-Weighted round-robin distribution.
-Automatic removal of failed servers.
-Separate memory and disk caches with flexible cache keys.
+Load balancing, failure detection, caching.
 What we now call an L7 ALB and a CDN — back then a single nginx box covered both roles.
 You placed it in front and most problems went away.

 Now nginx is unremarkable infrastructure.
 Cloudflare, AWS — behind the scenes they run nginx or architectures shaped by it.
 After the F5 acquisition the commercial push grew stronger, and freenginx forked off.
 A single personal project supports a significant share of all internet traffic.